 Psychology and the Bible

-dual psychology major, I had never noticed how resistant
+education in psychology, I had never noticed how

-and hostile some Christians are to psychology.
+resistant and hostile some Christians are to psychology.

+I therefore undertook this article to help alleviate

+some unfounded fears about the science of psychology.
 I

-therefore undertook this article to help alleviate some

-unfounded fears about the science of psychology.
-I wrote

-it to help others make a rational decision about the
+wrote it to help others make a rational decision about